 Get your music teacher to join the Open Mic Movement.
-Learn the songs on our national curriculum to enable you to play with other musicians on stage in a cusual and supportive environment.
+Learn the songs on our national curriculum to enable you to play with other musicians on stage in a casual and supportive environment.
 We advocate that improvers should gain live performance experience sooner rather than later.
 All songs can be simplified and can accommodate most abilities.

 Look for our Open Mic Movement Improvers Sessions.

 Gain valuable live performance experience.